-- 4.10.13.4 4.8.10.4 Whereabouts for Athletes in a Testing pool should also Pool shall be filed in ADAMS by the 15th day of the month preceding the start of the quarter to enable better Testing coordination between Anti-Doping Organizations.
-An International Federation or a National Anti-Doping Organization may also request whereabouts schedules updates during the quarter with more regular deadlines e.g., weekly, or monthly or quarterly within their rules or procedures which better suit the needs and demands of Team Activities in the relevant sport(s). - 4.10.13.5

-4.8.10.5 Athletes designated for inclusion in a Testing pool Pool shall be notified in writing in advance by the International Federation and National Anti-Doping Organization of their inclusion in the Testing pool Pool, the whereabouts requirements outlined in Article 4.10.13.1 and the consequences that apply should they fail to comply with those whereabouts requirements.
+- 4.10.13.4 Whereabouts for Athletes in a Testing Pool shall be filed in ADAMS by the 15th day of the month preceding the start of the quarter to enable better Testing coordination between Anti-Doping Organizations.
+An International Federation or a National Anti-Doping Organization may request whereabouts updates during the quarter with more regular deadlines e.g., weekly or monthly within their rules or procedures which better suit the needs and demands of Team Activities in the relevant sport(s). - 4.10.13.5 Athletes designated for inclusion in a Testing Pool shall be notified in writing in advance by the International Federation and National Anti-Doping Organization of their inclusion in the Testing Pool, the whereabouts requirements outlined in Article 4.10.13.1 and the consequences that apply should they fail to comply with those whereabouts requirements. - 4.10.13.6 Athletes in a Testing Pool shall be notified in writing when they no longer meet the applicable criteria and are removed from a Testing Pool. - 4.10.13.7 Athletes in a Testing Pool shall upload as part of filing their whereabouts an accurate passport style photograph to their ADAMS Athlete profile page, in accordance with the requirements in ADAMS to assist with validating the Athletes identity when selected for a Test.